divelab/DIG/CONTRIBUTING.md

 We welcome contributions of new algorithms that are implemented in PyTorch.
 To contribute, follow these steps:

 1. Create a new directory under the relevant topic.
 For example, `DIG/dig/ggraph/[YOUR_ALGORITHM]`.
-[For `sslgraph`, add your method to a new python file under the directory `DIG/dig/ssl/contrastive/model/` and add functions to `DIG/dig/ssl/contrastive/views_fn/` if necessary.]
+[For `sslgraph`, add your method to a new python file under `DIG/dig/sslgraph/contrastive/model/` and add functions to `DIG/dig/sslgraph/contrastive/views_fn/` if necessary.]

 2. Add your algorithm to this directory.
 Take care to craft a README that is compatible with the DIG standards.
 An example of a strong README is [available here](https://github.com/divelab/DIG/blob/main/dig/ggraph/GraphEBM/README.md).
 [For `sslgraph`, creating a jupyter notebook with your example is greatly recommended.]